elifesciences/elife-continuum-documentation/elife-continuum-docs/elife-continuum-docs.md

 ### Feeding an article into the system using the SWF console

-# Deploying a test instance of Continuum using elife-builder
+# Deploying a test instance of Continuum using builder

-`elife-builder` is a project that is used for deployments within eLife.
+`builder` is a project that is used for deployments within eLife.
 It is a wrapper for python fabric, and we use [http://saltstack.com]() for configuration management.
 We use Amazon Cloud Formation templates for deploying machines on the amazon cloud.
-It is under rapid development and this documentation refers to the [ctdocs-master-v1](https://github.com/elifesciences/elife-builder/tree/ctdocs-master-v1) tag for code on the master branch, and the [ctdocs-v1](https://github.com/elifesciences/elife-builder/tree/ctdocs-v1) for code that is being developed on the [feature-bldr2](https://github.com/elifesciences/elife-builder/tree/feature-bldr2) branch.
+It is under rapid development and this documentation refers to the [ctdocs-master-v1](https://github.com/elifesciences/builder/tree/ctdocs-master-v1) tag for code on the master branch, and the [ctdocs-v1](https://github.com/elifesciences/builder/tree/ctdocs-v1) for code that is being developed on the [feature-bldr2](https://github.com/elifesciences/builder/tree/feature-bldr2) branch.

-Builder knows about projects that are defined in the [top.sls](https://github.com/elifesciences/elife-builder/blob/master/salt/salt/top.sls) file.
+Builder knows about projects that are defined in the [top.sls](https://github.com/elifesciences/builder/blob/master/salt/salt/top.sls) file.
 For our purposes a project is all of the configuration information needed to build a server that can run a service.
 These projects have their specific detailed configuration image-information defined in salt under the [salt/salt/]
-(https://github.com/elifesciences/elife-builder/tree/master/salt/salt/) directory (e.g. this is our configuration for jira) [elife-jira](https://github.com/elifesciences/elife-builder/tree/master/salt/salt/elife-jira).
+(https://github.com/elifesciences/builder/tree/master/salt/salt/) directory (e.g. this is our configuration for jira) [elife-jira](https://github.com/elifesciences/builder/tree/master/salt/salt/elife-jira).
 These instance specific configurations can also inherit from a base configuration, making it tractable to define common pieces of infrastructure, like logging infrastructure.

 ## Useful builder commands